 But that would be untrue.
 I consider myself to be a moderate drinker who tries to keep to the recommended limit in Ireland of 17 units [iii] of alcohol per week (the equivalent figure for women is 11), but who occasionally exceeds this weekly limit and who every so often, drinks more than the equivalent 3 pints of stout on one occasion – ie, I “binge”.

 But I tell you this – it isn’t easy to keep to this limit.
 Ireland is a very sociable little pond and the pond is full of alcohol.
 It is also cheap – ridiculously cheap – and has become steadily cheaper as Ireland has become richer.
 And the stuff is everywhere – garages, supermarkets, school parents evenings, charity dos, teenage discos, sports events.
 It is also glamorous – our sporting heroes have alcohol emblazoned on their chests and the names of alcoholic drinks are on the lips of every sporting commentator, every fan, every child.

 Ireland is a world leader in drinking alcohol – tenth in the world (out of 194 World Health Organization members) in total consumption.
 The average male drinker over 15 in Ireland drank 19.8 litres of pure alcohol in 2010, while the average female drinker drank 9.3 litres.[iv]
 Alcohol-related harm costs the country more than our annual bailout interest payments – €3.7 billion per year [v].

-No wonder I am feeling the pressure sticking to my 17 units per week limit – almost everyone round me is drinking like a fish!
+No wonder I am feeling the pressure sticking to my 17 units per week limit – almost everyone around me is drinking like a fish!

 Let me come back to the young man I began with.
 First of all, let me say that he is not typical of young drinkers, who, like the second young man I mentioned, mainly drink in groups – he was unusual in being alone and the quality of desperation as he searched for alcohol was much closer to what I have seen in much older alcoholics.